Go world class with the ultimate author’s website!

 Our Insider’s Guide ebook walks you through everything you need to build and operate an author website.
 Learn how to create meaningful connections between users and your author brand!

 Brigitte Goldstein is an award-winning writer of historical novels.
 She earned a Ph.D. in European History from New York University.
 Before turning to full-time writing, she taught history and worked in publishing.
 She has written four historical novels and also has several literary translations from German to her credit.
-Her historical novel Dina's Lost Tribe received a gold medal from Readers' Favorites.
-Her historical mystery Death of a Diva--From Berlin to Broadway is the recipient of a gold medal from Readers' Favorites, a silver medal from Feathered Quill Book Awards, and a gold medal from Pinnacle Book Achievement Awards; it was also the winner of the Beverly Hills Book Awards in the category of crime fiction, as well as a Finalist in the Eric Hoffer Literary Awards and a bronze medalist in the Independent Publisher Book Awards.
+Her historical novel Dina’s Lost Tribe received a gold medal from Readers’ Favorites.
+Her historical mystery Death of a Diva–From Berlin to Broadway is the recipient of a gold medal from Readers’ Favorites, a silver medal from Feathered Quill Book Awards, and a gold medal from Pinnacle Book Achievement Awards; it was also the winner of the Beverly Hills Book Awards in the category of crime fiction, as well as a Finalist in the Eric Hoffer Literary Awards and a bronze medalist in the Independent Publisher Book Awards.
+Brigitte's latest novel is Babylon Laid Waste-A Journey in the Twilight of the Idols.

 Court of Miracles is a human comedy of manners set in seventeenth-century France at the time of the Sun King Louis XIV.
 Two aristocrats, Antoine, Marquis de Valinquette and Guibert, Count de Mallac, fallen on hard times and into disgrace with the Crown through the sins of their fathers, vie for the love of the… [Read More]